 If you don’t already have a stack of these in your drawer or just want to pick up some fresh ones, get a great deal on a 12 Pack Assorted Colors Microfiber Cleaning Cloths here.

 Check out these cloth’s customer reviews

 A microfiber cloth is made of many tiny fibers woven together to create a soft texture.
 The fibers in microfiber cloths are much smaller than those found in your shirt, so they will never scratch your lenses.
 These little squares of soft fabric are great for cleaning your lenses and other pieces of equipment.
 When you wipe down your lens or filter with these little magic cloths, you clean the lens without scratching it.

-The fabric has a slight positive charge, which means it attracts negatively charged stuff like dust.
+The fabric has a slight positive charge, attracting negatively charged stuff like dust.
 So it pulls in the dust particles and traps them in the fiber.
 Trapping it prevents you from just pushing the dust and dirt around the surface of your lens.

 Additionally, microfiber cloths are very good at wiping up the oils left behind by fingers – aka your messy fingerprints.
 The fine fibers trap the oils and remove them from the glass surface of your lens.

 Never use a paper towel or toilet paper.